snur206/reading-notes/401/class8notes.md

 ## You Aren’t Gonna Need It and Minimum Viable Product

 "You aren't gonna need it" (YAGNI): A programmer should not add functionality until deemed necessary.
+Have done this pretty much the entirety of my time in Code Fellows whether it lab or code challenges.

+Minimum Viable Product (MVP): Enough usable features that work where the customor can provide feedback for future development.
+Experienced this for my final project in 301 when we hit our MVP and presented it knowing what would be needed to do for the future if it were a real product.

 ## Things I want to know more about

+YAGNI is a new term for me.